Move to Portugal from USA: A Complete Guide for Relocating

 Learning a few words of Portuguese never goes amiss, of course, so if you can learn a few words of Portuguese before you arrive, it is always appreciated by the locals.

-Compared to some countries with high barriers to entry, it is straightforward for a US citizen to obtain permanent residency, as long as they have a reasonable salary from outside of Portugal (which will qualify you for a D8 'Digital Nomad Visa'), or passive income (which will qualify you for a D7 'Passive Income Visa').
+Compared to some countries with high barriers to entry, it is straightforward for a US citizen to obtain permanent residency, as long as they have a reasonable salary from outside of Portugal (which will qualify you for a D8 ‘Digital Nomad Visa’), or passive income (which will qualify you for a D7 ‘Passive Income Visa‘).
+Once individuals become Portuguese citizens, they gain the right to live and work freely in Portugal and the EU, making it an attractive option for those considering long-term relocation.

 A note regarding the D7 - this is often referred to as a ‘Retirement visa’, but this is inaccurate, as an 18-year old would qualify for this visa as long as they earn the adequate amount of passive income.